gbandyein/15-mins-election/README.md

 VERSION or DATE:The 18 th of June, 2016, 0602 Hrs IST

-HOW TO START THIS PROJECT: o.O
+HOW TO START THIS PROJECT: $ java -jar election.jar

 AUTHOR:Gaurab Banerjee <gbandyein@gmail.com>

-USER INSTRUCTIONS: :3
+USER INSTRUCTIONS: Enjoy...

 ======================================================